W427697/Discord-/docs/api/main-config-typescript.md

 Default:

 - `false`: if `@storybook/react` is not installed
-- `'react-docgen-typescript'`: if `@storybook/react` and `typescript` are installed
 - `'react-docgen'`: if `@storybook/react` is installed

 Only available for React Storybook projects.
 Configure which library, if any, Storybook uses to parse React components, [react-docgen](https://github.com/reactjs/react-docgen) or [react-docgen-typescript](https://github.com/styleguidist/react-docgen-typescript).
-Set to `false` to disable parsing React components.
+Set to `false` to disable parsing React components. `react-docgen-typescript` invokes the TypeScript compiler, which makes it slow but generally accurate. `react-docgen` performs its own analysis, which is much faster but incomplete.

 <!-- prettier-ignore-start -->